BritishBambi/The-Waypoint-PP4/README.md

 ### Review Comments/Likes

 This would allow further input and interaction from Users.
 Forms would be created so that comments would be left under reviews that could be liked or disliked to reflect public opinion.
 This would add a deeper user meaning to reviews and would inspire discussion on Reviews themselves rather than the game in general.
 This would be an ideal feature to add next into the project.

+### Profile Search

+A further feature that would be nice is a profile search or list.
+This could make it easier for users to find each other and engage further in discussion and find people with similar taste.
+A list could work by filtering through the list of profiles based on recent activity or recent reviews.
+This would encourage active engagement on a more regular basis.

 ## Testing